mattmakai/fullstackpython.com/source/content/pages/05-data/04-object-relational-mappers.markdown

 ## Why are ORMs useful?
-ORMs provide a high-level abstraction upon a [relational database](/databases.html) that allows a developer to write Python code instead of SQL to create, read, update and delete data in their database.
+ORMs provide a high-level abstraction upon a [relational database](/databases.html) that allows a developer to write Python code instead of SQL to create, read, update and delete data and schemas in their database.
 Developers can use the programming language they are comfortable with to work with a database instead of writing SQL statements or stored procedures.

+For example, in a developer would write the following SQL statement to retrieve every row in the USERS table where the ``zip_code`` column is 94107:

+    SELECT * FROM USERS WHERE zip_code=94107;

+The equivalent Django ORM query would instead look like the following Python
+code:

+    # obtain everyone in the 94107 zip code and assign to users variable
+    users = Users.objects.filter(zip_code=94107)

 The ability to write Python code instead of SQL can speed up web application development, especially at the beginning of a project.
 The potential